Skip to main content

 4 mentions Positive Neutral Negative

 The music in the game is widely praised for its soothing and relaxing qualities, enhancing the overall atmosphere, especially in the initial moments.
-Players appreciate the dynamic changes in the soundtrack, particularly around specific times and locations, which adds an engaging layer to the experience.
+Players appreciate the dynamic changes in the soundtrack, particularly around specific times and locations, which adds to the immersive experience.

 • “The soundtrack is so soothing and relaxing; seeing the messages left by others was such a cool thing, and looking at the pictures taken by others and then finding where they took them in the game was very fun.”